 Since the establishment of the Division of Education in 1962, Dr. Paul J. Sanazaro served as staff coordinator for the Annual Conference on Research in Medical Education.
-With his resignation effective April 30, 1968, the staff of the Division of Educational Measurement and Research became responsible for this activity.
+With his resignation effective April 30, 1968, the staff of the Division of Educational Measurement and Research became responsible for the planning and administration of the Seventh Annual Conference.